 The content must change with each successive issue or performance.
 A “new and revised” version of a book might be sufficient to form a series of works if the revisions are significant.

-No. You can file an Intent-To-Use application identifying the various publications and media products that you intend to sell under your desired trademark.
-However, you will need to show evidence of a series of works before submitting use evidence to the USPTO.
+You don’t have to write a book first before filing a trademark application.
+You can file an Intent-To-Use application identifying the various publications and media products that you intend to sell under your desired trademark.
+Eventually, you will need to show how you used the trademark on a series of works.

 What are recommended next steps for a creator of a single creative work?

-If you have created a single work thus far, you have already cleared a major obstacle in protecting your trademark.
-One option is to file an ITU application promptly for the title of your work as you plan on creative the second work.
+If you have created only a single work thus far, don’t be discouraged.
+You have already cleared a major obstacle in protecting your trademark.
+You can start by filing an ITU application, as discussed above.
+In the meantime, begin creating your second work under that same title.

-Once you have completed your second work, you will be ready to submit evidence of use to the USPTO showing that you have launched a series of works.
+Once your second work is completed, you will be ready to submit evidence of use to the USPTO showing that you have launched a series of works.

 Title of a single work in US application based on Section 44 foreign filing

 If the US trademark application is based on a foreign trademark registration under Section 44(e), the USPTO trademark examining attorney may reject the application on the grounds of the mark being a title of a single work.
-Therefore, it would be prudent for applicants with a Section 44 claim to maintain the Section 1(b) Intent-To-Use filing basis and follow through with evidence of use on a series of works in US commerce [see TMEP 1202.08(f)].
+Therefore, it would be prudent for applicants with a Section 44 claim to maintain the Section 1(b) Intent-To-Use filing basis.
+Section 44 applicants can then follow through with evidence of use on a series of works in US commerce [see TMEP 1202.08(f)].